-While cardiac arrest often occurs with no warning, there are sometimes symptoms that can indicate a problem with the heart's rhythm.
-These symptoms include:
+While cardiac arrest often occurs with no warning, sometimes there are symptoms that can indicate a problem with the heart’s rhythm.

 - Shortness of breath